toddledev/documentation/docs/18-guides/99-contribution/index.md

 - **H3 (###)**: Used for topics within subsections
 - **H4 (####)**: Used for detailed points within topics (use sparingly)

-All headings use sentence case (only first word capitalized).
+When writing headings, use sentence case (use a capital letter for the first word of the heading only), except where other words require specific capitalization, such as Nordcraft or GitHub.

 ## Text formatting